numpy/numpy/numpy/ma/README.rst

 ==================================
-A Guide to Masked Arrays in NumPy
+A guide to masked arrays in NumPy
 ==================================

 ..
 Contents::